November 01, 2018

 As Black Friday is a competitive period for businesses across all sectors, using paid advertising will guarantee visibility across search engines and social media platforms.
 It’s crucial to understand what promotions your business will be running, as this will let you know what you can offer and whether there is enough stock to deal with the demand.
 The last thing you want to do is heavily promote a product that does not have the stock level to back it up.

-Our paid search specialist always reflect on the previous year to see what worked well and how we can improve the campaign as a whole: what bid got us to first position, what keywords or product categories were difficult to advertise in, how did spend increase and more.
+Our paid search specialists always reflect on the previous year to see what worked well and how we can improve the campaign as a whole: what bid got us to first position, what keywords or product categories were difficult to advertise in, how did spend increase and more.

-If you still haven’t formed your Black Friday marketing strategy, it isn’t too late.
 Whether you need to increase your position on Google with SEO or advertise your latest discounts through PPC, we have the perfect solution that will work for your business and will allow for continued success.